slackhq/circuit/docs/tutorial.md

 ## Conclusion

 This is just a brief introduction to Circuit.
-For more information see various docs on the site, samples in the repo, the [API reference](api-reference.md), and check out other Circuit tools like circuit-retained, CircuitX, overlays, testing, and more.
+For more information see various docs on the site, samples in the repo, the [API reference](api-reference.md), and check out other Circuit tools like circuit-retained, CircuitX, overlays, testing, multiplatform, and more.